rcgsheffield/sheffield_hpc/sharc/software/apps/tensorflow.rst

 This indicates that Tensorflow was expecting to find CUDA 10.0 (and an appropriate version of CUDNN) but was unable to do so.

-The following table shows the which module to load for the various versions of Tensorflow, based on the `tested build configurations <https://www.tensorflow.org/install/source#linux>`_.
+The following table shows which module to load for the various versions of Tensorflow, based on the `tested build configurations <https://www.tensorflow.org/install/source#linux>`_.

+.. _tensorflow_cudnn_compat_sharc:

 +------------+------+--------+----------------------------------------------+
 | Tensorflow | CUDA | CUDNN  | Module                                       |